Cs137/Cs137/README.md

 Feel free to visit my [codeberg profile](https://codeberg.org/Cs137/), the [project repository](https://codeberg.org/Cs137/xrdt) and/or its [documentation](https://cs137.codeberg.page/xrdt/).

 Moreover, I created a LaTeX class that allows to compile documentation files for experimental data ([example](https://zenodo.org/record/3841374/)).
-This project is still private, but reach out to me if you would like to access its source code (and/or are interested in helping me to publish the it).
+This project is still private, but reach out to me if you would like to access its source code (and/or are interested in helping me to publish it).

 ### Follow me...